 Born in Terrace B.C. but raised in the Vancouver area, I loved performing from a young age.
 My love of music was nurtured in many choirs, festivals, and school programs, and by high school I knew that being in the Arts was my path in life.
 I then attended Douglas College Theatre program, and upon graduation landed my first contract in dinner theatre where I honed my comedy, dancing, and belting skills.
 Ten years later, I decided that it was time to get back into musicals in Vancouver and I haven't stopped since.

-In 2014 I went back to finish my Bachelors with the ultimate goal of teaching theatre at the University level, and finished in January with the show "Phantasmagoria: Circus of Dreams" at the PUSH Festival.
-I recently completed an MFA in Musical Theatre with an emphasis in vocal pedagogy, in 2017 at the Boston Conservatory.
+TEACHING In 2014 I went back to finish my Bachelors with the ultimate goal of teaching theatre at the University level.
+In 2017 I completed an MFA in Musical Theatre with an emphasis in vocal pedagogy, in 2017 at The Boston Conservatory.

 Select Quotes about Cathy's performances “Cathy Wilmot is one of those tour de force performers that we love to watch because, quite frankly, every time we see her in something, she’s a. amazing, b. giving an incredible performance and c. giving a completely different performance than the last time we saw her.” -Ryan Mooney - Artistic Director Fighting Chance Productions